JoeyCluett/symmetrical-happiness/project1/README.txt

     Every instance must have:
         ASIDE.)
-Since the inclusion of the ConfigGenerator class, you can simply make a separatecpu config file and let it generate all of the simulation components needed. otherwise follow the steps below:
+Since the inclusion of the ConfigGenerator class, you can simply make a separate cpu config file and let it generate all of the simulation components needed. otherwise follow the steps below: